PowerCyberTraining/powercybertraining.github.io/pct/modules/02/Documentation on Each Module in Jupyter Notebook.md

 M.setObjective(gen_fuel_cost, GRB.MINIMIZE)
 ```

-Next, you need to define various constraints, such as ramping constraints:
+Next, you need to define various constraints, such as ramping constraints (In this case, we assume the ramp-up and ramp-down limits are identical):
 ```python
 M.addConstrs((P_i_t[i,t]-P_i_t[i,t-1]<=gen_ramping[i] for i in range(N_gen)  for t in range(1,N_interval)),name='con_1')
 M.addConstrs((P_i_t[i,t-1]-P_i_t[i,t]<=gen_ramping[i] for i in range(N_gen)  for t in range(1,N_interval)),name='con_2'